Mineralogy Certification Course

 Formula: Fe2+Cr2O4

-Chromite rarely occurs in its crystallographic octahedral form.
-When dealing with chromite's massive and compact form, we can differentiate it from magnetite due to the absence of magnetic properties.
-Check the streak to differentiate it from hematite.
-The chromite streak is dark brown.
-If you are good at differentiation in luster, you can spot that the metallic luster of chromite is less evident than that of other oxides and sulfides.
+Chromite rarely occurs in a well-shaped octahedral form.
+When dealing with chromite's massive and compact form, you can differentiate it from magnetite due to the absence of magnetic properties.
+Chromite has a dark brown streak, which distinguishes it from hematite.
+You may also note that chromite's metallic luster is less evident than that of other oxides and sulfides.
+It is sometimes described as "sub-metallic."

 Mineral property | Chromite characteristics |